ionic-team/ionic-docs/docs/react/navigation.md

 ## More Information

-For more info on routing in React using React Router, check out their docs at [https://reacttraining.com/react-router/web](https://reacttraining.com/react-router/web).
+For more info on routing in React using the React Router implementation that Ionic uses under the hood, check out their docs at [https://v5.reactrouter.com/web](https://v5.reactrouter.com/web).

 ## From the Community